tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

   builder.Services.AddBlazorStaticService(opt => {
       opt.IgnoredPathsOnContentCopy.Add("app.css");//pre-build version for tailwind }
-  ).AddBlogService<FrontMatter>();
+  ).AddBlazorStaticContentService<BlogFrontMatter>();
   ```

-  `FrontMatter` is the class that will be used to parse the metadata from markdown files.
+  `BlogFrontMatter` is the class that will be used to parse the metadata from markdown files.
 This is part of the BlazorStatic package.
 It exactly matches the metadata in `first-post.md` and `second-post.md`.
 Nothing stops you from creating your own class that will match your own metadata.
 It just needs to implement interface `IFrontMatter`, which has just one property `List<string> Tags { get; set; }`.

   As you can see `BlazorStaticService` has options you can change.
 For example you can change the directory structure (where your md files are located), or you can ignore some files (like `app.css` in this case (we have `app.min.css`)).